mirtor/SpaceAttack/README.md

 # SpaceAttack
-A reimagined version of the classic game Space Invaders, crafted using the Processing 4.2 framework, as part of the Culminating Project for Creative Programming in the Multimedia degree program.

-# Space Attack - Updated Version

-## Description

-Welcome to Space Attack!
-This project is a modern and exciting version of the classic video game Space Invaders.
-It challenges you to face waves of alien enemies as you strive to achieve the highest score and survive increasingly challenging waves.
+Welcome to Space Attack, a reimagined version of the classic game Space Invaders.
+Crafted using the Processing 4.2 framework, this project presents a modern and exciting take on the beloved classic.
+Prepare to confront waves of alien enemies, striving to achieve the highest score and survive increasingly challenging waves.
+This endeavor is part of the Culminating Project for Creative Programming in the Multimedia degree program, showcasing the fusion of classic gameplay and cutting-edge development.

 ## Key Features